Flexera logo

 Snowflake Intelligence and Cortex Code get new names

-The two biggest rebrands of the Snowflake summit 2026:
+The two biggest rebrands of the Snowflake Summit 2026:

 Both names came from how teams were already using the products internally.
 The rebrands came with substantial new capabilities.